 Here’s how it works: our rugged Skylo Hub is designed to survive the toughest maritime conditions.
 It’s installed on the boat where it receives all kinds of specific sensor data and securely transmits it 30,0000 kilometers into space to the Skylo satellite network, and then immediately sends information back to boat owners and fishermen, via the Skylo Platform on a desktop or mobile device, so they can make critical and immediate decisions.
 As a result, it definitively addresses maritime problem areas, with excellent results:

 Skylo aims to lend its innovations to help build a truly Digital India, one that’s helping industries intelligently connect through transformative tools and processes to enhance safety and productivity.
-In fact, our solution has been so well received that BSNL has partnered with Skylo to provide solutions throughout India.
-And we’re proud to support government initiatives designed to enhance the aquaculture industry through a solution with a monthly cost equivalent to pocket change.
+We’re proud to support government initiatives designed to enhance the aquaculture industry through a solution with a monthly cost equivalent to pocket change.

 Examples like India’s Blue Revolution-Neel Kranti Mission and PMMSY (Pradhan Mantri Matsya Sampada Yojana) showcase how useful the Internet of Things can be in supporting fishermen with routine operations - and in encouraging the economy to make use of this industry’s incredible potential.
 The goal is to improve production and exports in the fisheries domain, potentially doubling fishermen’s income.